 Warbrick scoured New Zealand for talented Māori players willing to commit themselves to more than a year of travel.
 In the end 21 were selected for the tour.
 Most had no provincial experience, but the team still managed to win seven of nine warm-up matches at home.
 Their critics gave them little chance overseas and as a result five Pākehā players were included in a bid to strengthen the squad.
 The touring party was renamed the ‘Natives', supposedly on the basis that all 26 team members were ‘New Zealand born'; in fact two had been born overseas.

 Starting and finishing with an internal tour against New Zealand provincial teams, with fixtures in Australia and Britain in between, the Natives played a staggering 107 rugby matches (winning 78 of them) between June 1888 and August 1889.
-For good measure they also played nine games of Australian rules and two association football matches.
+For good measure they also played 11 games of Australian rules.

 Joe Warbrick's contribution was severely hampered by an injury suffered at the start of the tour against Auckland, and he played only 21 matches.
 When the team returned to New Zealand in August 1889 he retired from playing (apart from a one-match comeback in 1894).